About the Village

 Community Advisory Committee

-The Plum Street Village will establish a Community Advisory Committee (CAC) that will monitor the progress of the village and the residents who live within it, and serve as a liaison between the community and the village.
-Members of the CAC will include nearby neighborhood stakeholders, including community leaders, businesses, immediate neighbors, service providers and others.
+The Plum Street Village Community Advisory Committee (CAC) that monitors the progress of the village and the residents who live within it, and serve as a liaison between the community and the village.
+Members of the CAC include nearby neighborhood stakeholders, including community leaders, businesses, immediate neighbors, service providers and others.

-The CAC will meet monthly and meeting minutes will be posted here.
+The CAC meets monthly.
 If you are interested in applying to serve on the CAC, please contact Josh Castle at firstname.lastname@example.org.

 The Low Income Housing Institute (LIHI) is a nonprofit developer and operator of over 2,200 units of affordable housing in the Puget Sound region, including Olympia and Lacey.
 LIHI has developed 10 Tiny House Villages in Seattle and has consulted on the development and operation of others across the state and country.
 The Seattle program has helped over 400 people transition into long-term housing, assisted over 200 in gaining employment, and served and supported over 2,000 people.